 Keep your bag with you and not in the overhead to minimize getting up a lot and interrupting your fellow passenger.

 Not So Funny Story: There was a time when I was traveling with my family from New York to London, and a larger family was onboard.
 With the kids kicking the back of my seat, and the parents constantly getting up to go in their bags stored in the overhead bin, and then having a bag fall on my head, I was THROUGH!
 I have a kid, so usually, I understand but this was over the top.

 So please DO NOT be that family.

 Once kids are old enough, get them involved.
 Let them help you pack.
-Also, children love having their own little backpack or suitcase.
+Also, children love having their own little backpacks or suitcase.
 It makes them feel like a bigger kid.

-Dress both your kids and yourself as comfortable as possible.
+Dress both your kids and yourself as comfortably as possible.
 Put them on layers, that way, if they get hot, you can just remove something.